CareCloud

 CareCloud, Inc. (formerly MTBC) is a publicly traded American healthcare information technology company that provides services, to healthcare providers and hospitals.
 The Company maintains its headquarters in Somerset, New Jersey, and employs approximately 4,000 workers worldwide.

-CareCloud’s common stock trades on the Nasdaq Global Market under the ticker symbol “MTBC,” and its Series A (11%) and Series B (8.75%) Preferred Stocks trade on the Nasdaq Global Market under the ticker symbols “MTBCP” and “MTBCO.”
+CareCloud’s common stock trades on the Nasdaq Global Market under the ticker symbol “CCLD,” and its Series A (11%), and Series B (8.75%) Preferred Stocks trade on the Nasdaq Global Market under the ticker symbols “MTBCP” and “MTBCO.”

 History

 CareCloud was founded as Medical Transcription Billing Corporation (MTBC) in 1999 by American entrepreneur Mahmud Haq.
 The earliest days of the company were focused on providing transcription and manual medical billing to healthcare providers primarily located in New Jersey.

 In 2004, the company developed a fully integrated suite of services that includes a proprietary practice management platform, ONC-ACB, meaningful use stage 2 certified complete electronic health records software and a revenue cycle management service.

 On June 6, 2013, former ambassador to Pakistan Cameron Munter joined MTBC's Board of Directors.

 On July 23, 2014, the company went public on NASDAQ Capital Market under the ticker symbol "MTBC."
 The preferred stock trades under “MTBCP.”

 In 2017, the company launched talkEHR, the industry’s first voice-enabled electronic health record.

 In 2019, they changed the corporation name from Medical Transcription Billing Corp. to MTBC, Inc.

 In 2021, they changed the corporation name to CareCloud, Inc.

 The company also has operations in Pakistan and Sri Lanka.